data2vec: A General Framework for Self-supervised Learning in Speech, Vision and Language: Related Work

 Experimental results show \name{} to be effective in all three modalities, setting a new state of the art for ViT-B with single models and ViT-L on ImageNet-1K, improving over the best prior work in speech processing on speech recognition~\citep{baevski2020wav,hsu2020hubert} and outperforming a like for like RoBERTa baseline on the GLUE natural language understanding benchmark~\citep{liu2019roberta}.

-\section{Related work}
+\section{Related Work}

-\paragraph{Self-supervised learning in computer vision.} Unsupervised pre-training for computer vision has been a very active area of research with methods contrasting representations of augmentations of the same image, entirely different images~\citep{chen2020simple,grill2020byol,caron2021dino,chen2021mocov3} as well as online clustering~\citep{caron2020swav}.
+\paragraph{Self-supervised Learning in Computer Vision.} Unsupervised pre-training for computer vision has been a very active area of research with methods contrasting representations of augmentations of the same image, entirely different images~\citep{chen2020simple,grill2020byol,caron2021dino,chen2021mocov3} as well as online clustering~\citep{caron2020swav}.
 Similar to our work, both BYOL~\citep{grill2020byol} and DINO~\citep{caron2021dino} regress neural network representations of a momentum encoder, but our work differs in that it uses a masked prediction task and we regress multiple neural network layer representations instead of just the top layer which we find to be more effective.
 Moreover, \name{} works for multiple modalities.

 The most recent work focuses on training vision Transformers~\citep{dosovitskiy2020vit} with masked prediction objectives~\citep{bao2021beit,he2021mae,xie2021simmim} whose performance surpasses supervised-only training on ImageNet-1K.
 Several of these methods predict visual tokens~\citep{bao2021beit,he2021mae,dong2022peco} learned in a separate step before pre-training~\citep{oord2017vqvae,ramesh2021zero}, during pretraining~\citep{zhou2021ibot}, and others directly predict the input pixels~\citep{he2021mae,xie2021simmim}.

 Instead, \name{} predicts the latent representations of the input data.
 Another difference to this body of work is that the latent target representations are \emph{contextualized}, incorporating relevant features from the entire image instead of targets which contain information isolated to the current patch, such as visual tokens or pixels.